 You can get Part A and B together, which is called Original Medicare.

-Part D covers prescription drugs.
+Lastly, Part D covers prescription drugs.

 Determining Your Eligibility

-You can get Medicare at age 65.
+You can typically get Medicare when you turn 65.

 Key Enrollment Periods

-This lets you avoid late penalties.
+This helps you dodge those late penalties.

 Signing Up for Medicare in Washington